 The Metadata Laboratory is a global community of engineers contributing ideas and technology for a next generation of metadata products.

 The latest project is to bring emergency alerts to the San Juan Islands

 Initial projects in the 1990's introduced the "information age" to terrestrial radio, resulting in artist and song title displaying on RDS radios in the car and at home.

 Three generations of Apple iPod Nano's

 Eventually expanding the scope to enable artist/song information for consumer products such as Apple iPod and Microsoft Zune, informing millions of consumers about radio playlist activity.

-Today we enable advanced information and images related to the radio station on-air activity for the connected car
+Today, the advanced information related to the radio station

-Orcas Island, of the Pacific Northwest's San Juan Islands, is the home of the "Metadata Laboratory" It is also the hub for a global community of colleagues, friends and family who contribute to the many product development efforts.
+Orcas Island, of the Pacific Northwest's San Juan Islands, is the home of Allen's "Metadata Laboratory".
+A hub for a global community of colleagues, friends and family who have contributed to the many product development efforts over the years.
 Allen, his wife Liberte plus an assortment of forest creatures live on Mt.
 Constitution, overlooking Eastsound, WA and British Columbia in the distance.